kloppstock/tictactoe/README.md

 To build the program use `make` or `make build`.
 `make clean` and make `make rebuild` do also work.

+## Own Implementations of a Player

+To create an own implementation of a player you have to create a class that inherits the Player class and overwrite the `getMove()` and `setResult()` function.

 ## Documentation

 The UML class diagram can be found in the `uml` folder.